Megamemnon/trs-lisp/README.md

 - - Unmatched Symbols evaluate to themselves

 ### Primitives
-The following procedures are implemented as primitives in order to facilitate implentation of user functions and macros:
+The following procedures - unique to trs-lisp - are implemented as primitives in order to facilitate implentation of user functions and macros:

 (Upper Case letters represent parameters.)